Skip to Content

 This layer protects you from the wind and rain.
 Which outer layer you pack really depends on the climate of your destination.

-• Extremely cold climate- You’ll want to pack a parka to wear for your outer layer.
+For extremely cold climates, you’ll want to pack a parka to wear for your outer layer.
 These are waterproof, windproof, and extremely warm.
 Unfortunately, they are also heavy and bulky.
 If you’re traveling ultralight, you’ll probably have to carry your parka as your personal item while flying.

-• Cold but dry climate- You can use your puffer jacket as an outer layer in addition to a sweatshirt or fleece middle layer.
+For cold but dry climates you can use your puffy down jacket as an outer layer in addition to a sweatshirt or fleece middle layer.
 This helps you save weight because the only additional piece of gear you need to pack is a warm middle layer.

-• Cold but wet climate- You can wear your rain jacket as an outer layer over your puffer jacket or fleece.
+For cold but wet climates, you can wear your rain jacket as an outer layer over your puffer jacket or fleece.
+This will keep you dry on rainy or snowy days.

 Footwear for Cold Weather

 You need to keep your feet warm and dry while traveling in a cold climate.
-To achieve this, you have several packing options:
+There are a few ways to achieve this.

-• Warm socks- If you’re not going to see any snow at your destination, simply pack a warm pair of socks or wear two pairs of socks to keep your toes warm.
+Most importantly, you should wear warm socks.
+Pack a thick pair of wool socks or wear two pairs of socks to keep your toes warm.
 This is the most ultralight solution.

 To keep your legs warm, use the same layering method used to keep your upper body warm.
 For example: